 generates a debug exception, Prefetch Abort.
 All other software

 When DBGEN is LOW, debug is disabled regardless of the value of DSCR[15:14].

-Table 13-30 shows the processor behavior as a result of software debug events.
+Table 12.52 shows the behavior of the processor on debug events.

 |DBGEN||DSCR[15:14]||Debug mode||Action on software debug event||Action on halting debug event|

 |0||bxx||Debug disabled||Ignore or Prefetch Abort[a]||Ignore|

 |1||b00||None||Ignore or Prefetch Abort[a]||Debug state entry|